Ghenghis/mcp-doctor/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve MCP Doctor
+about: Create a report to help us improve
 title: '[BUG] '
 labels: bug
 assignees: ''

 ---

 **Describe the bug**